RichardoC/tales.fromprod.com/src/_posts/2024/2024-11-16-reverse-engineering-github-copilot-apis.md

 Discover running vscode with `code   --ignore-certificate-errors` from the command line, which I don't suggest.

-## Findings
+## Findings from proxying everything

 - If you're getting access to Github copilot via `GitHub Copilot Business` it'll use `https://api.business.githubcopilot.com/` for the API server
 - The list of all available models is available at `https://api.business.githubcopilot.com/models`
-- The authenitcation uses the `authorization: Bearer` header, and includes details of which plan you're using for access
+- The authentication uses the `authorization: Bearer` header, and includes details of which plan you're using for access
 - They're getting access to the OpenAI models via `Azure OpenAI` according to the models responses, but `Anthropic` directly for the Claude model
 - They return from the models API which models should be allowed in the mdoel picker, for example they disable the GPT-3 models from being shown
 - Something in VSCode keeps trying to discover credentials from the metadata endpoint `http://169.254.169.254/metadata/instance/compute` - May not be this extension